Hotel Cecil (Southport): History (1938-1999)

 Construction took four months and, in October 1938, the new saloon and public bars were officially open.
 The new Art Deco styled hotel was reported as having 'outstanding architectural features' with a curved facade facing the corner of Scarborough and Nerang Streets with the name of the hotel in cement letters accented in red and pale green.
-Twenty guest rooms were located on the first floor with the bridal suite featuring a curved private balcony over looking the intersection below.
+Twenty guest rooms were located on the first floor with the bridal suite featuring a curved private balcony overlooking the intersection below.
 The exterior of the building included brown and cream tiles with Venetian red bricks cut through with cream bands.
 The roofing tiles were multi-coloured Marseilles tiles.
 The interior decoration of the hotel was in red, green and autumnal tones and featured polished chromium strips and patterned sand blasted glass doors with seaside themed decorative elements.

 After World War II, the hotel was leased for twenty years to Claude and Hedwig Anna Slack (née Eschenhagen) after they ceased running a guest house in London and returned to Australia.
 The Eschenhagen family had a strong association with the hospitality industry in Queensland and were well respected early caterers and restaurateurs in Brisbane.
 Following her involvement with the Hotel Cecil, Anna Slack retired in Southport.